Sole Proprietorship: The Simplest Type of Business

 Limited Liability Company: An Attractive Alternative

-While not the simplest business structure, a limited liability company (LLC) still provides a fairly streamlined option for a small business.
+A limited liability company (LLC) provides a fairly streamlined option for small businesses.
 In addition, LLCs offer a number of advantages compared to sole proprietorships.
 These advantages include:

 Personal Asset Protection